x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configuring-federated-sharing-between-exchange-organizations-exchange-2013-help.md

 For additional management tasks related to federated sharing, see [Federation procedures](federation-procedures-exchange-2013-help.md).

 > [!IMPORTANT]
-> This feature of Exchange Server 2013 isn't fully compatible with Microsoft 365 or Office 365 operated by 21Vianet in China and some feature limitations may apply.
-For more information, see <A href="https://docs.microsoft.com/microsoft-365/admin/services-in-china/services-in-china">Learn about Microsoft 365 or Office 365 operated by 21Vianet</A>.
+> This feature of Exchange Server 2013 isn't fully compatible with Office 365 operated by 21Vianet in China and some feature limitations may apply.
+For more information, see [Office 365 operated by 21Vianet](https://docs.microsoft.com/microsoft-365/admin/services-in-china/services-in-china)..

 ## What do you need to know before you begin?